-Clients have experienced a life-altering disability such as stroke, spinal cord injury, acquired brain injury (ABI), musculoskeletal, respiratory, amputee or neuromuscular issues and require a period of intensive rehabilitation.
+Patients have experienced a life-altering disability such as stroke, spinal cord injury (SCI), acquired brain injury (ABI), musculoskeletal, respiratory, amputee or neuromuscular issues and require a period of intensive rehabilitation.

 Each of the unit’s patients has an individualized program supervised by a physiatrist – a medical doctor who specializes in physical rehabilitation medicine – and is supported by a team of health professionals.

 Restorative Rehabilitative Care & Seniors Rehabilitative Care

 The Restorative Rehabilitative Care inpatient service meets the needs of patients over age 16 who require longer periods of rehabilitation, based on the individual’s tolerance level for various therapies.
 The needs of these patients are not met easily through traditional acute care or “short stay” rehabilitation.

 Patients must be medically well enough and motivated to participate in low to moderate therapy from a minimum of 15-30 minutes per day, to 1-2 hours per day, five days per week.
 The focus of the service is on enabling patients to reach their maximum physical, sensory, intellectual, psychological and social functional levels.